 - Reflective elements ensure better visibility.

 - Bright, colorful colors are more visible.
-Also important: Black cycling jackets for summer heat up particularly well... light clothing feels less warm.
+Also important: Black cycling jackets for summer heat up especially well... light clothing feels less warm.

-- There are additional features like detachable sleeves (rather rare), pockets for lift tickets, clips for your keys, built-in glasses cleaning cloths, waterproof phone pockets, and more!
+- There are additional features like detachable sleeves (rather rare), compartments for lift tickets, clips for your keys, built-in glasses cleaning cloths, waterproof phone pockets, and more!

-- Some sportswear has odor-inhibiting coatings – a good idea even in cycling!
+- Some sportswear has odor-inhibiting coatings – also a good idea for cycling!

-☝️Summer cycling jackets – common questions for decision-making
+☝️Summer cycling jackets – frequently asked questions as decision-making aid

 Our ultimate buying guide: With a few simple questions to the perfect summer jacket for bikers!